June 25, 2024 - Dennis Maicon

 As these cyber threats only continue to evolve, financial institutions (FIs) must adopt robust measures to safeguard their operations and their customers.
 Central to this effort is the concept of “Day Zero Risk”—the ability to mitigate fraud from the very beginning of the customer journey.
 A customer-centric approach is not just beneficial but critical to achieving this early-stage fraud prevention.

-DataVisor and Mastercard will be hosting a webinar that dives deep into this strategy, titled “Day Zero Risk and the Beginning of the Customer-Centric Journey” on June 26th at 11am PT / 2 pm ET.
+DataVisor and Mastercard hosted a webinar that dives deep into this strategy, titled “Day Zero Risk and the Beginning of the Customer-Centric Journey.”

 To get you primed for that insight-packed discussion, this blog post will explore a few key topics the webinar will expand on: what Day Zero Risk is, why we need to reimagine identity verification, and how advanced technologies can help us do it.